 2016 Archived Articles

-The Hilton Head Motoring Festival (HHMF) began with the Savannah Speed Classic (see our coverage) and culminated with the Concours d’elegance on Hilton Head Island Two other events of the HHMF were also held at the at the Golf Club.
+The Hilton Head Motoring Festival (HHMF) began with the Savannah Speed Classic (see our coverage) and culminated with the Concours d’Elegance on Hilton Head Island Two other events of the HHMF were also held at the Golf Club.
 Read More.

 The Savannah Speed Classic, one of the headlining events of the Hilton Head Motoring Festival, was held October 28 — October 30 across the river from Savannah, GA.
 Here, we saw hundreds of historical race cars turn hot laps around the two-mile Hutchinson Island road course.
 Read More.

 The Annual Pigeon Forge Fall Rod Run wrapped up on Saturday, September 17, with awards being presented to the Top 25 entries, as well as special awards for the Ultimate Top 5.
 Classic cars were on display inside and outside the Convention Center, and hundreds of other classics were parked along the Strip.
 Read More.

 When the 2016 National Street Rod Association (NSRA) rolled into Louisville for its annual flagship event, Street Rod Nationals, it attracted not only 10,000+ members with their cars, but also some of the best Pro Builds in the hobby.
 In the huge Exhibitor’s area, we saw many high-end custom builds.
 Read More.